Alerts are an important aspect of monitoring because they proactively inform us when things go wrong and need our attention. This could be:

 To complete this tutorial, you need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial walks you through each SQL command, but it is helpful if you've seen SQL before.

-Once your installation of TimescaleDB and Grafana are complete, follow the Timescale and Prometheus tutorial and configure Grafana to connect to that database.
+Once your installation of TimescaleDB and Grafana are complete, configure Grafana to connect to that database.
 Be sure to follow the full tutorial if you're interested in background on how to use TimescaleDB.

 For this tutorial, you need to first create various Grafana visualizations before setting up alerts.
 Use our full set of Grafana tutorials to obtain the necessary background on Grafana.
 In this tutorial, we'll simply inform you of which Grafana visualization to create and the query to use.

 When setting up alerts for your system, consider the following:

 - You should only use alerts when you require human input

 - Be careful not to overuse alerts.
 If an engineer gets an alert too frequently, it can cease to be useful or serve its purpose.